-If you wish to do this, you must file Form 9041, Application for Electronic/ Magnetic Media Filing of Business and Employee Benefit Plan Returns.
+If you wish to do this, you must file Form 9041, Application/Registration for Electronic/Magnetic Media Filing of Business Returns.
 If you file Form 1041 electronically or on magnetic media, you must also file Form 8453-F, U.S. Estate or Trust Income Tax Declaration and Signature for Electronic and Magnetic Media Filing.
 For more details, get Pub.
-1437, Procedures for Electronic and Magnetic Media Filing of U.S. Income Tax Returns for Estates and Trusts, Form 1041 for 2001, and Pub.
-1438, File Specifications, Validation Criteria, and Record Layouts for Electronic and Magnetic Media Filing of Estate and Trust Returns, Form 1041.
-To order these forms and publications, or for more information on electronic and magnetic media filing of Form 1041, call the Magnetic Media Unit at the Philadelphia Service Center at 215-516-7533 (not a toll-free number), or
+1437, Procedures for Electronic and Magnetic Media Filing of U.S. Income Tax Returns for Estates and Trusts, Form 1041 for Tax Year 2002, and Pub.
+1438, File Specifications, Validation Criteria, and Record Layouts for Electronic and Magnetic Media Filing of U.S. Income Tax Returns for Estates and Trusts, Form 1041, for Tax Year 2002.
+To order these forms and publications, or for more information on electronic and magnetic media filing of Form 1041, call the Magnetic Media Unit at the Philadelphia Service Center at 215-516-7619 (not a toll-free number), or write to:

-Internal Revenue Service Center Attention: ELF Processing Support Section-DP 2720 11601 Roosevelt Blvd.
+Internal Revenue Service Center Attention: ELF Processing Support Section-DP N-144 11601 Roosevelt Blvd.
 Philadelphia, PA 19154